gawsoftpl/hcloud-snapshots/README.md

 # About
-Simple create snapshot and restore server from snapshots
+Simple create snapshot and restore server from snapshots in hetzner cloud

 # Commands
 Create snapshot